 important not to overdo either protein, as found in starter crumbs, or

 calcium which is found in 'layer' feed.
-Both can do irreparable damage
+Both can do serious damage

 to the kidneys.